 Visit Carly's Research Website

 Microbiome, Amphibians, Chytrid, Disease, Bacteria, Fungi, Health, Batrachochytrium, SalamandersView Carly's CV

 Carly R. Muletz Wolz is a microbial ecologist and salamander biologist.
 Her research focuses on understanding the context of why some microbes cause harm, while others are beneficial – particularly in the amphibian-chytrid disease system.
 She applies microbiology, molecular biology, ancient DNA and statistical methods in field and lab studies to improve understanding of host-pathogen-microbiome dynamics.
-Dr. Muletz Wolz’s findings help guide conservation action and address fundamental questions in host-microbial ecology and evolution.
+Dr. Muletz Wolz’s findings help guide conservation action and address fundamental questions in host-microbial ecology and wildlife health.

 Muletz Wolz’s projects include:

 - Identifying mechanisms leading to amphibian host defenses against pathogens

-- Quantifying microbial and mammalian co-diversification in mammal milks
+- Quantifying microbial and mammalian co-diversification in mammalian milk

 - Identifying relationships between gut microbiomes and animal health in zoo populations